open-source-labs/Svelvet/README.md

 </div>

+## Version Updates

+### Changelog v1.0.2
+- Fixed bug with importing types for TypeScript applications
+- Added a 'borderRadius' customization option for nodes
+- Fixed SVG zoom/pan bug (zoom/pan is now limited to Svelvet component only)

 ## Key Features

 - **Easy to use:** To get [started](https://svelvet.io/docs/basic-usage/) with Svelvet, all you need is the data for nodes and edges